-Article 7: Requests for the admission of Members or Associate Members must be addressed to the UAI through the mediation of delegates of three different countries.
+Article 7: To obtain the status of Full Member or Associate Member, applications shall be sent to the IUA by the delegates of Full Members belonging to three different countries.

 Delegates - General Assemblies

 Article 8: The General Assembly of Full Members and Associate Members, represented by their delegates, is convened by the Board in ordinary session once every two years at least.
 If necessary, the Board may convene it in extraordinary session.

 All delegates must belong to the Member that they represent, and no one may represent more than one Member.
 The sessions are held at the place specified in the convocations, which are sent to the Members at least fifteen days before the date of the session, by any practical means capable of acknowledging receipt.

 The General Assembly deliberates and decides on all matters which concern, besides the Members and the Board, management of finances, scientific enterprises in progress and research projects or publications which are presented to it, as well as all questions of a general nature.

 The decisions of the General Assembly are taken by a majority of the votes cast, except in the cases specified by these Statutes or by the Internal Regulation of the IUA.

 Each country has four votes (to be divided among the Full Members that represent it); each Associate Member has two votes.
 Proxy votes are not admissible.

 Article 9: The status of Full Member, Associate Member or Affiliated Member is terminated:

 a) by renunciation of affiliation;